jcolag/entropy-arbitrage/2020-02-20-trek-m-women.md

 This gives us some vague insight into the structure of the engines, but that's not particularly useful to us, here.

-More interesting is, despite recent episodes' vague references when referring to planets, [Rigel](https://en.wikipedia.org/wiki/Rigel) is β Orionis, a multiple-star system and one of the brightest objects in the night sky from Earth and around nine hundred light years away.
+More interesting is, despite recent episodes' vague references when referring to planets, {% wiki Rigel|Rigel|en %} is β Orionis, a multiple-star system and one of the brightest objects in the night sky from Earth and around nine hundred light years away.
 Rigel XII is, one assumes, the twelfth planet out.

 The *Enterprise* is two days away and the pursuit of Mudd's ship, back at the start of the show, strongly suggests that the crew found it on a mostly-routine patrol.
 If true, that means that Earth (or the larger governing body we haven't identified, yet) has reached out at least that far into the galaxy.